nui-ai/mediapipe/README.md

 ```
 bazel build -c opt --copt=-I/usr/include/opencv4 --define MEDIAPIPE_DISABLE_GPU=1 mediapipe/examples/desktop/hand_tracking:hand_tracking_tflite
 ```

+unfortunately, pip install fails to enable its bazel build commands to make bazel build incrementally, so you wait 2.5 minutes on every pip install.

 Notes:
 1. The included Ubuntu 24.04-based [Dockerfile](Dockerfile) was created and tested to contain the OS-level dependencies needed for a successful mediapipe v0.10.13 build, and fully tested to reproduce a successful build, so this process is reproducible and not an artefact of special conditions on my machine ― the docker image fully reproduces the error-less build of mediapipe at its v0.10.13 commit level.